 Hopefully that’s put some fears at bay.
 If you’ve got any more reasons not to collect reviews, just give us a call and tell us and we’ll add them to this blog post.

-If you’d like to talk to us about starting a review collection strategy, just sign up for a demo here.
+If you’d like to talk to us about starting a review collection strategy just sign up for a demo using one of the buttons on this page/a>.